 French Marzipan (Massepain)

-French marzipan, also known as Massepain, is made by combining ground almonds with sugar syrup instead of simply adding sugar to the almond paste.
-The result is a smoother texture and less sweet taste than the German style.
+French marzipan, also known as Massepain, is made by combining ground almonds into finely ground almonds with sugar syrup instead of simply adding granulated sugar to the almond paste.

 It’s also much firmer and can be cut into shapes that hold their form better than the German version does when cooked.
 This makes it ideal for tarts and other pastries where intricate designs need to stay intact after baking.